SarathiNanavati/LW3-Password-Manager/README.md

 ### "LW3 Password Vault" is a "EarnWeb3" de-centralized password Manager initialive organized by "LearnWeb3".

 - Application Stores your passwords details on chains in a encrypted manner.
-- Application uses "LIT Protocol"<pending> to Encrypt, Decrypt and Accesscontrol making it accessible to user's only.
+- Application uses [LIT Protocol](https://litprotocol.com/) to Encrypt, Decrypt and Accesscontrol making it accessible to user's only.
-- Application uses "Ceramic Network"<pending> to store User's Encrypted Data in a Tile Document.
+- Application uses [Ceramic Network](https://ceramic.network/) to store User's Encrypted Data in a Tile Document.
 It helps us to add one more layer of security
 - Dynamically generated NFT's are used as access token for Application usage.
 - Currently Supporting Goerli and Polygon Mumbai.
 However more network supports can be configured.